Take to the trails as a true eco-warrior with these sustainable hiking tips and planning guide!

 When hiking, think about the food you’re taking with you to the trail.
 Try to opt for local foods that aren’t wrapped in heaps of plastic and don’t have loads of air miles, perhaps making your own snacks (these vegan energy balls are our favourites!).

 Making your own snacks means you’ll be skipping out on all that unnecessary packaging plus you don’t need to worry about dealing with so much rubbish.
 It’s pretty hard to go completely waste-free on the hiking trail so make sure you take some bin bags with you too, biodegradable is best.

 5. Choose sustainable suncream and ointments

 A lot of sun creams and insect repellants contain nasty chemicals that can cause havoc to the natural world, especially if you’re going for lots of outdoor swims.

 6. Make green transport choices

-Consider how far away the hike is… perhaps there are options closer to you that don’t involve so much time in the car.
+Consider how far away the hike is… perhaps there are options closer to you that won’t involve a big journey.

 7. Check you’ve got everything!!